 First thing’s first.
 Get out a piece of paper and start drafting a list of Wants and Needs.
 Begin to think about what you cannot live without, and list that under Needs, and think about what you’d enjoy having, and list that under Wants.

 Needs, for example, could be that you need to live in close proximity to your doctor, or your children.
 You might be without vehicle and have a need for transportation to be included in the retirement community.
 Some prefer a quiet atmosphere, others want to mingle and socialize.
 Spend some time considering what matters most to you in this part of your life.
+Some people also prefer a community or facility that has a resident medical assistant, nurses and other healthcare professionals.
 The clearer your needs and desires are before you begin searching, the easier it will be to find your dream retirement home.

 Find and Visit Local Retirement Homes

 The next step in finding your dream community is to begin visiting them!
-You won’t know what a community is like until you experience it firsthand.
+You won’t know what an assisted living community is like until you experience it firsthand.
 Meet with staff and get a tour of the grounds to see what the community’s like, how big the apartments are, and what kinds of activities and restaurants they have.